7 Affordable Online Nurse Practitioner MSN Programs [Updated 2025]

 Online Learning - Visit Website

-The Psychiatric-Mental Health Nurse Practitioner program at Texas Woman's University is a 100% online master's program addressing the mental health professional shortage.
-It prepares RNs for ANCC certification with a curriculum covering medication management and psychotherapeutic interventions.
-Requirements include a BSN, RN license, and preferably one year of behavioral health experience.
-This online program is an affordable pathway for Texas residents to enter a high-demand specialty, offering evening synchronized classes for flexibility.
+The Psychiatric-Mental Health Nurse Practitioner program at Texas Woman's University is a 100% online master's addressing the U.S. mental health professional shortage.
+It prepares RNs for ANCC certification, focusing on medication management and psychotherapeutic interventions.
+Requirements include a BSN, a 3.0 GPA, and preferably one year of behavioral health experience.
+The 45-credit curriculum includes 780 clinical hours.
+Limited to Texas residents, its online format and focus on a high-demand specialty offer both affordability and career advancement opportunities.

 Master's - Master of Science in Nursing (Women's Health Nurse Practitioner)